Torture, US and Human Rights

 Dr Jamal Barnes, Post-Doctoral Research Fellow at Edith Cowan University, hosted a Big Think Breakfast event to explore the significance of torture prohibition (also known as torture taboo), the Trump administration's support for torture and its implications on international politics.

-- Torture taboo has significant effects in world politics particularly constraining states and pushing the behaviour of torture underground while also stigmatising states.
+- The concept of the 'torture taboo' is important and cannot be understated.
+Torture taboo has significant effects in world politics particularly constraining states and pushing the behaviour of torture underground while also stigmatising states.

-- The United States (US) under President Trump has signified a decline in the leadership of the US for human rights in international politics, particularly with President Trump's public support for the use of torture.
+- President Trump has publicly endorsed the use of torture believing it is effective.
+The United States (US) under President Trump has signified a decline in the leadership of the US for human rights in international politics, particularly with President Trump's public support for the use of torture.

-- The civil society organisations and private sector have the authority to undermine state legitimacy and set the international agenda holding governments to account.
+- The power of civil society and the private sector holds governments to account, particularly when it comes to human rights abuses.
+The civil society organisations and private sector have the authority to undermine state legitimacy and set the international agenda holding governments to account.

-- Despite potential regression in human rights and torture taboo in the US, torture taboo remains resilient and legitimate in international politics.
+- Although it seems the torture taboo is in regression, it remains important as it continues to shape nation-state's behaviours.
+Despite potential regression in human rights and torture taboo in the US, torture taboo remains resilient and legitimate in international politics.